 - Insert the GIF in your email and hyperlink the original video link

-- Start by opening Kapwing’s homepage and clicking “Get Started.”
-Kapwing tools are free and don’t require user sign in.
-Kapwing’s Studio lets you adjust the visual layout of videos, images, and GIFs.
+To make the embeddable GIF with a play button, start by opening Kapwing’s homepage and clicking “Get Started.”
+Kapwing’s Studio is a free platform to adjust the visual layout of videos, images, and GIFs.

-- Trim the video by clicking “Trim” on the right side when the video is selected, then move the ends of the purple bar to indicate the section you want to use.
+Trim the video by clicking “Trim” on the right side when the video is selected, then move the ends of the purple bar to indicate the section you want to use.
+I recommend choosing a section that is shorter than 10 seconds to make sure the GIF is high quality and high resolution.
 The clip that results will act as the preview that will be embedded in your email.

-- On the left sidebar, choose to convert to the “gif” format.
-Then click “Create” to finish.
-Click “Download GIF” to save the file.
+On the left sidebar, choose to convert to the “gif” format.
+Then click “Publish” to finish.

 Step 3: Insert the GIF in your email and hyperlink the original video